nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 </mime-info>
 ```

+!!! note "globs"
+    The `glob` module finds all the pathnames matching a specified pattern according to the rules set by the Unix shell.
+For MIME type, the file extension acts as the pattern for the search across the filesystem.

 Copy this file and update the mime-database.

 ```
 sudo cp illumina-idat.xml /usr/share/mime/packages
 sudo update-mime-database /usr/share/mime
 ```

+!!! note "sudo"
+    On many sudo-based distributions, it is not possible to log in as a root user.
+Issuing a command with `sudo` which operates on a per-command basis, helps gain administrative privileges.
+It is a solution to privilege-related errors.
+For example when copying files into directories without `w` permission for users or installation of software.

 Rerunning the code now results in the updated MIME type.